Anti-Qing sentiment

+On February 12, 1912, the Qing emperor Xuantong announced his abdication, bringing the Manchu rule to an end.
+On the morning of February 15, Sun Yat-sen, Provisional President of the Republic of China, led more than two hundred civil and military officials of the Nanjing Government, along with tens of thousands of soldiers, to pay homage at the Xiaoling Mausoleum, the resting place of Hongwu Emperor, proclaiming the restoration of the nation.

-Anti-Qing sentiment (反清 (fǎn Qīng)) refers to a sentiment principally held in China against the rule of the Manchu-led Qing dynasty (1644–1912), which was criticized by opponents as being "barbaric".
-Already hated by the Han Chinese because of the Manchus' ancestors, the Jurchen people, for the Jin–Song wars and the war crimes against them that followed (notably the Jingkang incident) centuries ago, the Qing was later accused of destroying traditional Han culture by enforcing policies such as forcing Han to wear their hair in a queue in the Manchu style.
+Anti-Qing sentiment (反清情緒 (反清情绪, fǎnqīng qíngxù)) refers to a sentiment principally held in China against the rule of the Manchu-led Qing dynasty (1644–1912), which was criticized by opponents as being "barbaric".
+Already hated by the Han Chinese because of the Manchus' ancestors, the Jurchen people, for the Jin–Song wars and the atrocities against them that followed (notably the Jingkang incident) centuries ago, the Qing was later accused of destroying traditional Han culture by enforcing policies such as forcing Han to wear their hair in a queue in the Manchu style.
 It was blamed for suppressing Chinese science, causing China to be transformed from the world's premiere power to a poor, backwards nation.
 The people of the Eight Banners lived off government pensions unlike the general Han civilian population.

-The rallying slogan of anti-Qing activists was "Fǎn Qīng fù Míng" (反清复明 (反清復明); "Overturn Qing and restore Ming"), related to the Boxer Rebellion slogan "Revive the Qing and destroy the foreigners" ("扶清滅洋" (fú qīng miè yáng)).
+The rallying slogan of anti-Qing activists was "Fǎn Qīng Fù Míng" (反清复明 (反清復明); "Overturn Qing and restore Ming"), related to the Boxer Rebellion slogan "Revive the Qing and destroy the foreigners" (扶清滅洋 (fú qīng miè yáng)).

 In the broadest sense, an anti-Qing activist was anyone who engaged in anti-Manchu direct action.
 This included people from many mainstream political movements and uprisings, such as Taiping Rebellion, the Xinhai Revolution, the Revolt of the Three Feudatories, the Revive China Society, the Tongmenghui, the Panthay Rebellion, White Lotus Rebellion, and others.